-Other active groups were "Forza e Costanza" ("Strength and Perseverance"), the cycling section of Brescia cooperatives, and "Club Ciclistico Avanti" ("Forward Cycling Club") in Rome.
-(Senatori, 2011).
+Other active groups were "Forza e Costanza" ("Strength and Perseverance"), the cycling section of Brescia cooperatives, and "Club Ciclistico Avanti" ("Forward Cycling Club") in Rome (Senatori, 2011).
 Only thanks to the red cyclists the fourth National Congress of Socialist Party, held in Florence from 11th to-13th July, 1896, put the issue of sport on the agenda (Boschi).

 In 1900 the criminologist Cesare Lombroso (1835-1909) ended his article with a paragraph on the benefits of cycling for welfare and civilization: «It reduced isolation of small towns, put the countryside a few minutes away from residential areas and capitals, it was an ally in election to the most progressive political parties, who therefore know how to use the most modern means of fight.».
 Lombroso also praised the benefits of the bicycle for mental health, and concluded with a sentence that today seems definitely optimistic: «the cicloanthropos of twentieth century will suffer less of nerves, his muscles will be more robust than those of the man of the last century.»

 In the same article, however, Lombroso warned against «the extraordinary importance of the bicycle, both as a cause and as a tool of crime», and quoted many records of crimes committed to obtain the money needed to buy a bicycle and become cycling champions or to sell it, or to use the bicycle to escape quickly after a robbery.